mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 (same as similar iptables rules), as that "myapp.service" cgroup with a long path does not exist yet.

-Both nft/ipt rules use xt_cgroup kernel module that - when looking at the packet - actually matches numeric cgroup ID, and not the path string, and does not update those IDs dynamically when cgroups are created/removed in any way.
+Both nftables/iptables rules use xt_cgroup kernel module that - when looking at the packet - actually matches numeric cgroup ID, and not the path string, and does not update those IDs dynamically when cgroups are created/removed in any way.

 This means that:

 - Firewall rules can't be added for not-yet-existing cgroups.

-  Causes "Error: cgroupv2 path fails: No such file or directory" from nft and "xt_cgroup: invalid path, errno=-2" error in dmesg for iptables.
+  Causes "Error: cgroupv2 path fails: No such file or directory" from "nft" command and "xt_cgroup: invalid path, errno=-2" error in dmesg for iptables.

 - If cgroup gets removed and re-created, none of the existing rules will apply to it.